Pylons/pyramid/docs/narr/viewconfig.rst

 Many arguments supplied during view configuration are :term:`view predicate` arguments.
-View predicate arguments used during view configuration are used to narrow the set of circumstances in which :mod:`view lookup` will find a particular view callable.
+View predicate arguments used during view configuration are used to narrow the set of circumstances in which :term:`view lookup` will find a particular view callable.

 In general, the fewer number of predicates which are supplied to a